Back to the blog

 Drawbacks:

-• It’s not completely sound; don’t rely on it in classical tournaments.
+It’s not entirely sound; don’t use it in classical tournaments.

 Verdict: